wnstn/winstonhearn.com/_posts/2014-11-07-friday-links.markdown

 [The Abortion Ministry of Dr. Willie Parker](http://www.esquire.com/features/abortion-ministry-of-dr-willie-parker-0914)

 Can an abortion doctor be a Christian?
 Can a Christian have mercy on women seeking abortion even as they encourage the woman to make the choice?
 The loudest voices in our country are adamant that this isn't an option.
 In Esquire, John Richardson profiles Dr. Willie Parker, one of two doctors providing abortion services to women in Mississippi.
-He does not deny that death factors into his ministry, but he also seems to have an awareness of life and how to promote it that surpasses the black and white lines drawn by those who would like to shut him down.
+He does not deny that death factors into his ministry yet he seems to have an awareness of life and how to promote it that surpasses the black and white lines drawn by those who would use any excuse to shut him down.

 <hr/>